 Gregorio died at the hospital a few hours later.
 He was only days away from being released back to his family.

 Horrifyingly, Gregorio’s death is not an isolated incident.
 In the 136 prisons operated by the GEO Group, the largest private prison corporation in the world, stories like Gregorio’s are shockingly common.
-A federal judge once described a youth prison run by the GEO Group as “a cesspool of unconstitutional and inhumane acts.”
+A federal judge once described a youth prison run by the GEO Group as “a cesspool of unconstitutional and inhuman acts.”
 GEO’s egregious track record — everything from exploiting captive labor, to failing to respond to people’s medical needs, to physically and sexually abusing people — make it a natural nominee for the Corporate Hall of Shame.

 The United States locks up more people than any other country in the world — and Black folks are disproportionately represented within the incarcerated population.
 The private prison industry’s political muscle has shaped many layers of the racist and inhumane criminal justice system we have today.
 And with more than $1.3 billion in revenue coming in from U.S. federal contracts in just one year, this corporation is a lead player in driving and profiting from the mass incarceration of people of color, not to mention the increasing criminalization of undocumented immigrants and asylum-seekers.